zouheq/tutorials/recipes_source/recipes_index.rst

 .. customcarditem::
    :header: Zeroing out gradients in PyTorch
-   :card_description: Learn when you should zero out graidents and how doing so can help increase the accuracy of your model.
+   :card_description: Learn when you should zero out gradients and how doing so can help increase the accuracy of your model.
    :image: ../_static/img/thumbnails/cropped/zeroing-out-gradients.PNG
    :link: ../recipes/recipes/zeroing_out_gradients.html
    :tags: Basics